Statistical Mechanics of Support Vector Regression: Theoretical Framework

+We consider a supervised learning setting in which inputs are represented by $N$-dimensional \textit{center} representations $\bar\bpsi$, and labels $\bar y$ are linearly generated via a coding direction $\bar\w$, i.e. $\bar y = \bar\w\cdot\bar\bpsi$.
+Here, the center representations $\bar\bpsi$ are treated as random variables and capture the task-relevant information from the input data.

-\\ In contrast, the algorithm receives \textit{encoding} representations $\bpsi$ which include both the task-relevant centers $\bar\bpsi$ and task-irrelevant variations modeled by random variables $\bdelta$, and assumed to be of the form $\bpsi \equiv \bar\bpsi + \bdelta$.
+In contrast, the learner observes \textit{encoding} representations $\bpsi$ which include both the task-relevant centers $\bar\bpsi$ and task-irrelevant variations modeled by random variables $\bdelta$, and assumed to be of the form $\bpsi \equiv \bar\bpsi + \bdelta$.
 The \textit{noise} representations $\bdelta$ represent nuisance variations around the centers.
-The goal is to learn a linear predictor $y = \w \cdot \bpsi$. \\ At each instantiation of a training set, $P$-samples $\{\bar\bpsi^\mu, \bpsi^\mu\}_{\mu=1}^P$ are drawn i.i.d. from their respective distributions, and labels $\bar y^\mu$ and predictions $y^\mu$ are generated.
+The goal is to learn a linear predictor $y = \w \cdot \bpsi$.
+Similar data models have also been analyzed in prior studies of ridge regression \cite{atanasov2022onset,atanasov2024scaling,loureiro2021learning,ruben2023learning,adlam2020neural}.

+For each training set instance, $P$ samples $\{\bar\bpsi^\mu, \bpsi^\mu\}_{\mu=1}^P$ are drawn i.i.d. from their respective distributions, and used to generate labels $\bar y^\mu$ and predictions $y^\mu$.
 Due to the additional noise, the predictions always mismatch with the labels when $P>N$ and overfit to noise when $P<N$.
 To account for this variance, we consider the $\varepsilon$-SVR algorithm

 where $\varepsilon$ is the tube size, $\lambda$ is the ridge parameter and $\lrsqpar{x}_+ \equiv \max(0, x)$.
-We note that both $\lambda$ and $\varepsilon$ act as a regularizer for regression since both control the effect of training error in the final solution.
-However, we found that they qualitatively have different effects on generalization (see SI.\ref{sec:SI_replica}).
-While our calculation is valid for arbitrary $\lambda$ and $\varepsilon$, for our purposes we only consider the ridgeless case ($\lambda = 0$) which enforces vanishing training error. \\ Our goal is to compute the average-case training and generalization errors for $\varepsilon$-SVR.
-By treating the training set as a quenched disorder, we compute these average quantities using the replica method of statistical physics and consider the following partition function
+We note that both $\lambda$ and $\varepsilon$ serve as regularizers for regression since both control the effect of training error on the solution.
+However, we later show that they have qualitatively different effects on generalization (see SI.\ref{sec:SI_replica}).
+Although our analysis holds for general $\lambda$ and $\varepsilon$, here we focus on the ridgeless limit ($\lambda = 0$), where the objective is fitting all training samples exactly within the $\varepsilon$-tube.

+Our goal is to compute the average-case training and generalization errors for $\varepsilon$-SVR.
+By treating the training set as a quenched disorder, we compute these average quantities using the replica method from statistical physics and consider the following partition function: